Phase Transitions in the Early Universe: The Mathematical Domain of the Lorentz Symmetry

+There is a fundamental question regarding the mathematical domain of the space-time coordinates $(x,y,z,ct)$ - are they the pure numbers or the partially-commuting operators?
+Of course, we could always implement the Lorentz symmetry.

+As a matter of fact, we did not ask ourselves whether the coordinates $(x, y, z, ct)$ are four pure numbers.
+This would be the basic question that we're trying to ask.
+In fact, the answer is that we do not know.

+Usually, we go to the extreme limits when we start asking such question.
+In fact, the question is always there, except that we are used to the "normal" working situations and then forgetting the right to ask.

+What do we anticipate well above the critical temperature $T_c$ of the mass phase transition?
+The Standard Model \cite{Hwang417} describes electrons, neutrinos, quarks, etc., so well.
+The Standard Model should yield the equation of state ($EoS$), which we could use for the problem.

-The other important thing has to do with that we have to understand a lot more by going to the extremely high matter densities.
-In what follows, we suspect that we are hitting the so-called {\bf "super-quantum"} regime.
-Let us try to explain the idea.
-(We call it "super-quantum" or "sub-quantum"; we prefer to use "super-quantum" from now on.)
+The other important question is what we might have to do by going to the extremely high matter densities, while keeping the Lorentz symmetry.
+In what follows, we try to figure out if we are hitting the so-called {\bf "super-quantum"} regime.
+Let us try to explain the underlying idea, while remembering that the Standard Model and the Lorentz symmetry works extremely well.
+(We may call it "super-quantum" or "sub-quantum"; we prefer to use "super-quantum" in what follows.)

 Suppose that the formulae in the last section are correct; then at time $t = 10^{-15} sec$ we could determine $T$, $\rho_m$, and $\rho_\gamma$ as follows:

 To get the feeling of these numbers, suppose that we stack the entire Solar mass into a small sphere that it becomes a black hole: $\rho_m= 1.843 \times 10^{16} gm/cm^3$ at $R_s= 2.953 km $.
 The nuclear matter density $\rho_N$ is $2\times 10^{14} gm/cm^3$.